Documentation

 DecisionAgent behavior

-ALLOWProceed with payment
+ALLOWProceed with the payment

-NOTIFYProceed with payment (notification sent to owner)
+NOTIFYProceed with the payment (notification sent to owner)

 Auto-start on reboot